eubr-bigsea/Compss-Python/README.md

 | Yes       |  24   | 7   | 10   |

+## Installation

+DDF Library can be installed via pip from PyPI:

+    pip install ddf-pycompss

-## Requirements
+### Requirements

 Besides the PyCOMPSs installation, DDF uses others third-party libraries.
 If you want to read and save data from HDFS, you need to install [hdfspycompss](https://github.com/eubr-bigsea/compss-hdfs/tree/master/Python) library.
-The others dependencies can be installed by using the command `$ pip install -r requirements.txt`
+The others dependencies will be installed automatically from PyPI or can be manually installed by using the command `$ pip install -r requirements.txt`

 ```
 Pyqtree == 0.24